okanars/DiabetesPredictionKNN/README.md

 - Experiment with other distance measures and machine learning models.
 - Deploy the model into a web application for real-time predictions.

----

-Feel free to modify any part of this README to match your project's specific details and requirements!